 At Seron Campground they were giving him a hard time but eventually decided his name just wouldn’t go on the books.
 It got easier as we continued on the circuit but I have to say the Chileans love their paper and bureaucracy.
 (At the border with Argentina where we expected difficulties, it was easier than at this campground.)

-Services here include washrooms (nasty), showers (passable), an interior dining area (small but passable) and a tent for those that are cooking.
+Services at the Seron Campground include washrooms (nasty), showers (passable), an interior dining area (small but passable), and a tent for those that are cooking.
 They sell wine and beer, chocolate and a few other foodstuffs.
 Have cash.

 We booked dinner and lunch here and were glad we did.
 Tent rentals look fine too.
 Book this campground through Fantastico Sur.
 There is no WiFi.

-The distance from Seron to Dickson Campgound is 18 km.
+The distance from Seron to Dickson Campground is 18 km.
 Allow 6 – 7 hours.
 It’s a glorious day of hiking!

 You can purchase all sorts of foodstuffs along with wine and beer.
 It’s well stocked.
 Washrooms are way better than Seron though a bit of a walk away.
 The two showers were on the dodgy side, especially one that barely drained.